ahmethkablama/Classification-and-Counting-of-Vehicles-on-the-Road-with-Image-Processing/README.md

 While developing the project, MatLab Computer Vision Toolbox was used.
 Many operations such as detecting moving vehicles, framing, and determining the center point were performed with MatLab Computer Vision Toolbox.

+You can run the video used in the project by downloading it via [**Google Drive**](https://drive.google.com/file/d/1-Mw80VX0W6ZSHe1v2MP_h5Acat7efBJs/view) link and make improvements on it.

+> **Note:** Since the Computer Vision plugin is not included in the standard license, you may need to purchase an additional purchase to your current license, and your code may not work if your license level is not suitable for it.

 ```mermaid
 graph LR
 A(Video Frame) --> B(Gussian Fr.)